determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

  Install Determined on Kubernetes
 ##################################

+Helm chart reference: :doc:`/reference/config/helm-config-reference`

-This document describes how to install Determined on `Kubernetes <https://kubernetes.io/>`__.
-The installation is performed using the :download:`Determined Helm Chart </helm/determined-latest.tgz>`.
+This document describes how to install Determined on `Kubernetes <https://kubernetes.io/>`__. using the :download:`Determined Helm Chart </helm/determined-latest.tgz>`.

-For general information about using Determined with Kubernetes, refer to the :ref:`determined-on-kubernetes` guide.
+When installing :ref:`Determined on Kubernetes <install-on-kubernetes>` using Helm, the deployment should be configured by editing the ``values.yaml`` and ``Chart.yaml`` files in the :download:`Determined Helm Chart </helm/determined-latest.tgz>`.

 ***************
  Prerequisites